GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/multiphaseFlow/Example.rst

 Constitutive models
 ---------------------

-For a simulation performed with the **CompositionalMultiphaseFVM** physics solver, at least four types of constitutive models must be specified in the **Constitutive** XML block:
+For a simulation performed with the **CompositionalMultiphaseFVM** physics package, at least four types of constitutive models must be specified in the **Constitutive** XML block:

 - a fluid model describing the thermodynamics behavior of the fluid mixture,